PV3D: A 3D Generative Model for Portrait Video Generation: PV3D: 3D Portrait Video Generation

 {\bf Training.} To synthesize an image $I\in\mathbb{R}^{H\times W\times 3}$ based on tri-plane $\mathcal{T}$, we shoot rays $\boldsymbol{r}(s)=\boldsymbol{o}+s \boldsymbol{d}$ out from the camera origin $\boldsymbol{o}$ along direction $\boldsymbol{d}$ at each pixel~\citep{mildenhall2020nerf}.
 In practice, we sample query points $\boldsymbol{x}_{\boldsymbol{r}}$ along each ray and get the features for each point by interpolating them in $\mathcal{T}$.
 The features are passed to the decoder to predict color $\mathbf{c}$ and density $\sigma$ such that $[\sigma(\mathbf{r}(s), \mathbf{c}(\mathbf{r}(s))]=\mathrm{Decoder}(\mathrm{Interp}(\boldsymbol{x}_{\boldsymbol{r}}, \mathcal{T} ))$, where $\mathrm{Decoder}$ is an MLP with softplus activation, $\mathrm{Interp}$ denotes interpolation.
 The pixel value is calculated by volume rendering as:

-We compute the non-saturating GAN loss~\citep{goodfellow2020generative} $\mathcal{L}_\text{img}$ and $\mathcal{L}_\text{vid}$ and R1 regularization loss~\citep{mescheder2018training} $L_{\text{R1}}$ for both image and video discriminators.
+We compute the non-saturating GAN loss~\citep{goodfellow2020generative} $\mathcal{L}_\text{img}$ and $\mathcal{L}_\text{vid}$ and R1 regularization loss~\citep{mescheder2018training} $L_{\text{R1}}$.
 Following EG3D, we use dual image discriminator which takes both the low-resolution raw image and high-resolution image as inputs.
 We also compute density regularization $L_{\sigma}$ on the generated video frames.
 The overall loss is formulated as:

 {\bf Inference.} Although trained on sparse frames only, our generator can synthesize contiguous frames during inference.
 For each video, we generate frames at timestep $t_i$, where $i \in \{0, 1, ..., N\}$, $N$ denotes the maximum number of frames.
 The mapping network in our generator takes camera pose $c_i$ for each frame to generate intermediate appearance code $\mathbf{w}_a^i$.
 However, during training, each frame has its camera pose.
 This brings discrepancy in intermediate appearance codes within the video, which harms the temporal consistency.
 We propose to share the same $c_i$ for the mapping network in inference, which largely improves temporal consistency as demonstrated in experiments.